Raggasonic

 They were discovered after the compilation Rapattitude was released in the early 1990s.
 Two official albums were released by Raggasonic: Raggasonic (1995) and Raggasonic 2 (1997), both produced by Frenchie.

 The two members of Raggasonic, Big Red and Daddy Mory each pursuing solo careers.
 In 2012 they came back with a new album, Raggasonic 3.

 In popular culture

-Their hit "Sors avec ton gun" was released in 1995 in conjunction with the cult French film La Haine directed by Matthieu Kassovitz.
+Their hit "Sors avec ton gun" was released in 1995 in conjunction with the cult French film La Haine directed by Mathieu Kassovitz.